-Visa reported first quarter revenues of $5.7bn, down 6% year-on-year.
-That reflects the continued decline in cross border transactions, as global travel restrictions remain in place in many countries, partially offset by higher overall transaction volumes.
-Earnings per share fell 3% to $1.42.
+Visa reported first quarter revenue fell 2% year-on-year to $5.7bn.
+That reflects the continued decline in cross border transactions, which were partially offset by higher overall transaction volumes.
+Earnings per share were flat at $1.38.

 The current crisis will change the world in many ways.
 One likely shift is an acceleration of the shift away from cash and cheque towards card payments.
 Not only has online shopping gained at the expense of traditional high street stores, but the increased infection risk associated with handling cash has spurred a shift towards card payment as shops reopen.

 As the world's largest payment processor, handling payments worth $11.3trn across 140.8bn transactions in 2020, that's good news for Visa.
 It helps that contactless payment is a particular area of strength.
 Wider uptake would increase card use in small transactions, and with the contactless rollout in the US just getting started, there's still years of growth potential.